-What is Unauthorized Content?
+What is unauthorized content?

 Unauthorized content?
 It’s when someone uses, shares, or distributes material without the creator’s permission.
 This can include copyright infringement, piracy, and unauthorized sharing.